Kumasi Ashanti, Ghana Travel Guide

 Groundnuts are common (Groundnut Soup).
 Extreme caution is necessary.

-Carry an allergy card translated into Twi/Akan.
+Carry an allergy card converted into Twi/Akan.
 Kosher options are very limited.

-Visits to cocoa farms or food processing sites can be organized in surrounding rural areas.
+Visits to cocoa farms or food processing sites can be organized in the nearby rural areas.
 Gain insight into ingredient origins.

 Experiencing a traditional chop bar offers unique cultural immersion with hearty, affordable meals served communally.